- Prices between £2999 - £2999

 Lake kayaking and ancient art

-Wake up to the stirring landscape of Lake Atitlán spreading out before you and get set for today’s kayaking adventure.
-We’ll start by heading to the nearby village of San Juan La Laguna, where we’ll delve into traditional Mayan art.
+Wake up to the stirring landscape of Lake Atitlán spreading out before you and get set for today’s activities.
+We’ll start our day by hitting the waters for a fresh morning kayak, before heading to the nearby village of San Juan La Laguna, where we’ll delve into traditional Mayan art.
 You can also try your hand at making like a Tz’utujil artist while painting your own Nauhual Maya (aka Mayan animal spirit – the area is steeped in folklore and traditional Maya culture).
-Grab some lunch at a local cafe and then hit the kayaks.
-We’ll spend the afternoon gliding along the lake and wild swimming, against the backdrop of towering volcanoes.
+Grab some lunch at a local cafe, then we’ll spend the afternoon gliding along the lake and wild swimming, against the backdrop of towering volcanoes.
 The evening is then yours to do as you please.
 Relax with a mojito at the hotel bar, take a swim in the outdoor pool as the sun sets over the lake, or ease your kayak-weary muscles in the sauna.
 We’ll be making a beeline for the massage table.Read more

 Jet set to sunset beers